Introduction to ASP.NET Core

 - Model validation automatically performs client-side and server-side validation.

-ASP.NET Core integrates seamlessly with popular client-side frameworks and libraries, including Razor Components, Angular, React, and Bootstrap.
-For more information, see Razor Components and related topics under Client-side development.
+ASP.NET Core integrates seamlessly with popular client-side frameworks and libraries, including Blazor, Angular, React, and Bootstrap.
+For more information, see Introduction to Blazor in ASP.NET Core and related topics under Client-side development.

 ASP.NET Core targeting .NET Framework

 ASP.NET Core 2.x can target .NET Core or .NET Framework.
 ASP.NET Core apps targeting .NET Framework aren't cross-platform—they run on Windows only.
 Generally, ASP.NET Core 2.x is made up of .NET Standard libraries.
-Apps written with .NET Standard 2.0 run anywhere that .NET Standard 2.0 is supported.
+Libraries written with .NET Standard 2.0 run on any .NET platform that implements .NET Standard 2.0.

-ASP.NET Core 2.x is supported on .NET Framework versions compatible with .NET Standard 2.0:
+ASP.NET Core 2.x is supported on .NET Framework versions that implement .NET Standard 2.0:

 - .NET Framework 4.7.1 and later is strongly recommended.